At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 I still suck, mind you, but I’m lightyears ahead of where I was before!

-And please: ONLY BUILD ONE HABIT AT A TIME.
+And please: DON’T BUILD ALL THE HABITS AT THE SAME TIME.

 Start today: Pick Your Habit and Go

-I’ll leave you with a final quote from The Power of Habit:
+I’ll leave you with a final quote from Duhigg’s The Power of Habit:

 “If you believe you can change – if you make it a habit – the change becomes real.
 This is the real power of habit: the insight that your habits are what you chose them to be.
 Once that choice occurs – and becomes automatic – it’s not only real, it starts to seem inevitable, the thing…that bears us irresistibly toward our destiny, whatever the latter may be.”